Heretic vs Abliterated: Compare Uncensored LLM Methods

 What Is an Abliterated LLM, and Where Did Abliteration Come From?

-An abliterated LLM is an open-weight model whose refusal behavior has been removed by directly editing the weights, not by retraining on refusal-free data.
-The technique finds a refusal direction in model activations and projects that direction out of selected weights.
-It is fast and direct, but the intervention can damage useful behavior because the same hidden features that carry refusals can overlap with reasoning, math, or instruction following.
+An abliterated LLM is an open-weight model with its refusal behavior edited straight out of the weights.
+Not retrained away.
+Edited.
+The technique finds a refusal direction inside the model's activations and projects it out of selected weights.
+That's fast.
+But the same hidden features that carry refusals often overlap with reasoning, math, and instruction following, so the edit can damage those too.

 The method starts with the finding that refusal behavior in instruction-tuned language models is mediated by a single direction in the residual stream.
 Run the model on a batch of harmful prompts and a batch of harmless prompts, record the hidden activations at the last token position, and take the mean difference.
 That vector is the refusal direction.
 Project it out of the embedding matrix, every attention output projection, and every MLP output projection, and the model can no longer represent refusal.
 The technique was written up in "Refusal in LLMs Is Mediated by a Single Direction" by Andy Arditi and colleagues, packaged into a practical notebook by FailSpy, and popularized by Maxime Labonne's abliteration guide.